Integrated vs. Hosted Campaign Site

 The Integrated Campaign is a condensed version of your campaign that focuses just on the call-to-action.
 It is meant to serve as an integrated part of your webpage and lives there either as an embedded area or as a popup that is activated by the click of a button.
-This version is ideal for your general donations page, volunteers page, a shop to support page, or an online store page, among others.
+This version is ideal for your general donations page, volunteers page, or an online store page, among others.

 The Hosted Campaign Site is a full-featured fundraising page that is hosted on Flipcause.
 Unlike the Integrated Campaign, it is designed to lay out all of your campaign details onto a single page that is not a native part of your website.
 This version is what you'll want to use for Peer-to-Peer campaigns and is generally what you'd want to use for any campaign in which you have more than one tool activated.
 It's great for big fundraising events like galas and crowdfunding campaigns.
 This version is also much more customizable than the Integrated version and allows full rearrangement of elements as well as background images.

 Now that you have chosen which version to use your campaign in, you will need to focus only on customizing one of the two Appearance tabs you'll find in your Campaign Editor: you'll typically only use either the Integrated Appearance or the Hosted Site Appearance tab, since the two different versions have different look and feel options available.

 You'll also want to pay attention to which campaign type you're interested in once you're ready to promote the campaign - in the Integration Center, the options are divided by campaign type as well.